Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Experiments

 \subsection{Datasets and Setup}

-\paragraph{Datasets} 1).
-Adult dataset: The Adult dataset is a benchmark dataset for privacy-preservation.
+In our experiments, we use: (1) Adult dataset~\citep{Dua:2019}: The Adult dataset is a benchmark dataset for classification.
 The task is to predict whether an individual's income is greater or less than 50K/year based on census data.
-The attributes in the dataset includes gender, education, occupation, age, etc. In this experiment we set the target task as income prediction and the private task as inferring gender, age and education, respectively.
-2).
-The UTKFace dataset is a large-scale face dataset containing more than 20,000 images with annotations of age, gender, and ethnicity.
-It is one of the benchmark datasets for age estimation, gender and race classifications.
-In this experiment, we set our target task as gender classification and we use the age and ethnicity as the protected attributes.
-We refer readers to Section~\ref{sec:detailed} in the appendix for detailed descriptions about the data pre-processing pipeline.
+In our experiment we set the target task as income prediction and the malicious task done by the adversary as inferring gender, age and education, respectively.
+(2) UTKFace dataset~\citep{zhang2017age}: The UTKFace dataset is a large-scale face benchmark dataset containing more than 20,000 images with annotations of age, gender, and ethnicity.
+In our experiment, we set our target task as gender classification and we use the age and ethnicity as the protected attributes.
+We refer readers to Sec.~\ref{sec:detailed} in the appendix for detailed descriptions about the data pre-processing pipeline and the data distribution for each dataset.